SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 This target is interpreted to cover research about

 * Increasing completion of primary and secondary education
-* Access to quality primary and secondary education that is free and equitable
+* Improving access to quality primary and secondary education that is free and equitable
 * Achieving minimal proficiency in reading and mathematics

 This query consists of 4 phrases.
 Phrase 1 and 2 are concerned with increasing completion and reducing dropout rates respectively.
 Phrase 3 is about access to free and equitable primary and secondary education, and phrase 4 about achieving minimal proficiency in reading and mathematics.